 It echoes past defeats.
 From sunken flagships to expired rations, it transforms Putin’s “three day” campaign into a long-term struggle against not only Ukraine, but also Russia’s systemic rot.

 The invasion of Ukraine has thrown Russia’s economy into “Dutch Disease,” an economic paradox in which a country’s revenue from a particular sector — in this case, oil — becomes disproportionately large, causing damage to other industries.
-The -related global rise in oil prices led to a significant rise in the ruble value in 2022.
+The war-related global rise in oil prices led to a significant rise in the ruble value in 2022.

 This ruble strengthening, while appearing positive, actually slowed other economic sectors down by making Russian exports less competitive on global markets and more expensive.

 Russia’s massive cash injections from its reserves have been widely acknowledged as a way of boosting the economy.
-The main investments are now directed to production and war-related expenses.
+The main investments are now directed to military production and war-related expenses.

-In a remarkable transformation, unimaginable in countries today, Russia now allocates almost half of its budget to expenditures relating to the invasion.
+In a remarkable transformation, unimaginable in democratic countries today, Russia now allocates almost half of its budget to expenditures relating to the invasion.

 The inflow of money for military purposes could create a paradox that is unique to Russia.
 This phenomenon, that we could call the “Russian Disease,” is the result of the ruling elite’s misplaced belief in their ability win any war because of their resource advantage.